-- Ownership of the rateable property has changed since 1 July 2020; - Any such increase in the capital value of the rateable property is a result of improvements made on the property since 1 July, 2019 with a value in excess of \$10.000: - There has been a change of land use, or there have been zoning changes which have contributed to the increase in valuation.
+- Ownership of the rateable property has changed since 1 January 2020; - Any such increase in the capital value of the rateable property is a result of improvements made on the property since 1 July, 2020 with a value in excess of \$10.000; - There has been a change of land use, there have been zoning changes or Valuer-General corrections which have contributed to the increase in valuation.

-A copy of Council's Rate Capping Policy is available from its offices or on Council's website.
+A copy of Council's Rate Capping Rebate Policy is available from its offices or on Council's website.